How is Verensics different from a Background Check?

 How do I log in to view test results?

 To access the system, login through http://verensics.com/, by rolling your mouse over ‘Client Login’

-on the top menu and choosing “Visible Risk Index Results.”
+on the top menu and choosing “Visible Risk Results.”

-After clicking on “Visible Risk Index Results,” a dialogue box will appear.
+After clicking on “Visible Risk Results,” a dialogue box will appear.
 Input your username and password.

 Help!
-I have a candidate that started the test and didn’t finish.
+I have a candidate that started the assessment and didn’t finish.
 Can they log back in to finish?